 Flossmoor voters this fall will decide whether the village can issue $10 million in bonds for local street repairs and measures to prevent flooding in parts of town where it has become increasingly common.
 Village board members Monday unanimously approved the referendum question that will be on the November 3[Read More…]

 Flossmoor Public Works crews started cleaning debris immediately following Monday’s windstorm.
-(Provided photo) You have reached content available exclusively to Homewood-Flossmoor Chronicle digital subscribers.
-Receive a 3-day free trial of unlimited digital access.
-Already a subscriber?
-Login here.
+(Provided photo) You’ve reached subscriber-only content Register for free to continue reading Free 3-day trial Already a subscriber?
+Log in here.